German Shepherd Now

 Yes, German Shepherds can eat rice.
 Both white and brown rice are safe, and white rice in particular is one of the most commonly recommended foods for dogs dealing with digestive upset.
 Veterinary sources including the AKC and PetMD list plain cooked white rice as part of a standard bland diet for dogs recovering from stomach issues.

 Rice is a supplement, though, not a meal replacement.
-Our German Shepherd food guide covers complete diet recommendations.
-Here is what you need to know about feeding rice safely.
+Our German Shepherd food guide covers complete diet recommendations, and the sensitive stomach food picks are worth a look if digestive trouble is recurring.

 “The AKC states that white rice is frequently recommended by veterinarians for dogs with an upset stomach, as it is easy to digest, quick to prepare, and low in fiber.”AKC